alshedivat/al-folio/README.md

 #### Upgrading from a previous version

-If you installed **al-folio** as described above, you can configure a [github action](https://github.com/AndreasAugustin/actions-template-sync) to automatically sync your repository with the latest version of the theme:
+If you installed **al-folio** as described above, you can configure a [Github action](https://github.com/AndreasAugustin/actions-template-sync) to automatically sync your repository with the latest version of the theme:

 ```yaml
 name: Sync from template